 Statistically, how long do dogs actually live and which dog breeds have the highest life expectancy?
 As a rule, smaller dog breeds live longer than medium-sized ones, and large dogs live for a much shorter time than smaller ones.
 Rehpinscher, Chihuahua or dwarf poodle, for example, have an average statistical life expectancy of 16 years, individual representatives of small dog breeds may well live to 20 years.

-Medium-sized dog breeds such as spaniels, beagles and collies have an average life expectancy of 12 to 13 years, and very large dogs such as St. Bernards, Irish wolfhounds, German shepherds or Great Danes only live for about 6 to 8 years, statistically speaking.
+Medium-sized dog breeds such as spaniels, beagles and collies have an average life expectancy of 12 to 13 years, and very large dogs such as St. Bernards, Irish wolfhounds, German shepherds and Great Danes only live for about 6 to 8 years, statistically speaking.
 But of course these are only statistical values.
 Large deviations upwards or downwards occur again and again.
-If you look at the ancestors of today's dog breeds, the wolves, they are about the size of medium-sized dogs and their life expectancy is on average about 12 years, in captivity about 15 years.
+If you look at the ancestors of today's dog breeds, the wolves, they have about the size of medium dogs and their life expectancy is on average about 12 years, in captivity about 15 years.

-What is the reason for the difference in life expectancy between dogs?
+What is the reason for the different life expectancy of the dogs?

 What is the reason that smaller dogs have a higher life expectancy than larger dogs is not yet completely clear scientifically.
-It is in a way even illogical, if one considers that in principle large animal species live longer than small ones.
+In a way, it is even illogical, considering that, in principle, large animal species live longer than small ones.
 The elephant will normally live much older than the mouse, the horse older than the brown hare.
 But the different life expectancies of dogs do not concern the animal species dog per se, but the specific dog breeds.
 And there are very few animal species that differ so much from each other in size, weight and physique, depending on the breed, as dogs do.
-They can weigh 2 kg when fully grown, but also over 70 kg.
-The shoulder height can be 25 cm but also 80 cm and more.
+They can weigh 2 kg when full grown, but also over 70 kg.
+The shoulder height can be at 25 cm but equally well 80 cm and beyond.

-On the other hand, if you look at the birth weight of puppies, a newborn Papillon (a dwarf spaniel), for example, weighs an average of 0.16 kg and a Great Dane puppy weighs an average of 0.74 kg.
-When fully grown, the Papillon weighs around 3 kg, but the Great Dane weighs 85 kg.
+On the other hand, if we look at the birth weight of the puppies, for example, a newborn Papillon (a dwarf spaniel) weighs on average 0.16 kg and a Great Dane puppy weighs on average 0.74 kg.
+When fully grown, the Papillon weighs about 3 kg, but the Great Dane weighs 85 kg.
 So the dwarf dog multiplies its birth weight about 48 times, the Great Dane over 85 times.

-They might lack this energy to a certain extent in order to intercept the so-called free radicals that cause cell damage in the organism or also to be able to repair this cell damage again and again.
-That is why the aging process starts earlier and is steeper in large breeds.
+This energy should be lacking to a certain extent to intercept the so-called free radicals, which cause cell damage in the organism or also to be able to repair this cell damage again and again.
+That is why the aging process begins earlier in large breeds of dogs and is also somewhat steeper.
 The life expectancy, i.e. the biological lifetime, is therefore reduced.

 What else influences the life expectancy of dogs?

 Of course, it is also determined by the attitude of the dog.
 Does he get healthy nutritious food, enough exercise, good care?
-Also the possibility to be able to intervene and support with effective medicines in case of diseases and organ damages has also a certain influence on the life expectancy.
+The possibility of being able to intervene and support with effective medication in the case of diseases and organ damage also has a certain influence on life expectancy.